StatPal/Patalghor/README.md

 # Patalghor
-Everything you forget often - about computers - which are mostly needed in a project - usually related to computation or\*[^1] statistics.
+Everything you forget often - about computers - which are mostly needed in a project - usually related to computation or <sup>[1](#myfootnote1)</sup> statistics.

 Beginners things are indicated by \*\*\*, Intermediate by \*\*, advanced by \*